-CAIRO — Egypt said Monday that it had struck a deal with Israel to settle a fine for halting deliveries of natural gas.
+Egypt says it has struck a deal with the state-owned Israel Electric Corp. to settle a fine for halting deliveries of natural gas.

-A statement from Egypt’s Petroleum Ministry said the settlement deal, which was signed Sunday, would reduce the $1.7 billion fine to $500 million.
+A statement from Egypt’s Petroleum Ministry says the settlement deal, which was signed Sunday, would reduce the $1.7 billion fine to $500 million.

-It said Egypt will pay the amount to the state-owned Israel Electric Corporation over eight and a half years.
+It says Egypt will pay the amount over eight and a half years.

-In return, the Israeli company will drop other claims resulting from a 2015 arbitration decision by the International Chamber of Commerce.
+In return, the Israeli company will drop other claims resulting from a 2015 arbitration decision.

 Israel relied on the pipeline to meet its energy needs.